The F.N. Sharp Guide to Carving That Prime Meat

 Because of its expense, most Prime cuts of beef end up in restaurants.
 But now it’s the holidays and most retail markets will carry restaurant-grade prime rib at this time, so be sure to ask for it.
 On the other hand, Choice grade beef is acceptable if your budget prohibits the upgrade, it’s also a fatty roast and will still yield an excellent result if cooked properly.

 Still, if you want to splurge on the best (and your kid doesn’t mind a couple months sans orthodontist) go for the ‘bovine best.’
 Fear not, nervous beef- wrangler, you cook it (here’s how, plus a great prime rib recipe featuring a bourbon-coffee crust) and we’ll show you how to carve it so every little bit is perfectly utilized, presented, and preserved.
 Read on!

 First, you should know there is a reason your prime rib is so pricey.
 The prime rib cut (also known, unimpressively, as a standing rib roast), comes from the back of the upper rib section of a steer – the part that is most tender because these muscles aren’t heavily used.

 Prime rib has a large ‘eye’ in the center which is marbled with fat, making it extremely flavorful and super juicy.
 The real key here is not to overcook it so you can lock in the tenderness and flavor.
-There are dozens of tutorials online that offer a variety of roasting methods for your prime rib but basically, it’s this: Season heavily (more on meat seasoning here), roast to an internal temp of no more than 140 degrees, rest at least 20 minutes, and only carve what you will serve.
+There are dozens of tutorials online that offer a variety of roasting methods for your prime rib but basically, it’s this: Season heavily (more on meat seasoning in this F.N.
+Sharp guide), roast to an internal temp of no more than 140 degrees, rest at least 20 minutes, and only carve what you will serve.
 Let’s get started!

 Prepare Your Workspace